-Submissions wanted.
+Submissions Needed.
+None in the queue for Friday.
 If you’d like a fresh look at your opening chapter or prologue, please email your submission to me re the directions at the bottom of this post.

 The Flogometer challenge: can you craft a first page that compels me to turn to the next page?
 Caveat: Please keep in mind that this is entirely subjective.

 Note: all the Flogometer posts are here.

 What's a first page in publishingland?
 In a properly formatted novel manuscript (double-spaced, 1-inch margins, 12-point type, etc.) there should be about 16 or 17 lines on the first page (first pages of chapters/prologues start about 1/3 of the way down the page).
 Directions for submissions are below—they include a request to post the rest of the chapter, but that’s optional.

 A word about the line-editing in these posts: it’s “one-pass” editing, and I don’t try to address everything, which is why I appreciate the comments from the FtQ tribe.
 In a paid edit, I go through each manuscript three times.

 Before you rip into today’s submission, consider this list of 6 vital storytelling ingredients from my book, Flogging the Quill, Crafting a Novel that Sells.
 While it's not a requirement that all of these elements must be on the first page, they can be, and I think you have the best chance of hooking a reader if they are.

 Evaluate the submission—and your own first page—in terms of whether or not it includes each of these ingredients, and how well it executes them.
 The one vital ingredient not listed is professional-caliber writing because that is a must for every page, a given.

 - Tension (in the reader, not just the characters)